huwb/jitternator/README.md

 The static can be switched on at run time by setting a breakpoint and then poking a value in through the debugger (in VS mouse over doPrint and click the Pin, then set the value to 0 or 1 to turn it on and off).

-Copy paste the output onto an Excel spreadsheet, select the time and value columns, and insert an **X Y (Scatter)** chart.
-Be sure to use this type, not a Line chart which won't use the timestamps from the data.
+Copy-paste the output onto an Excel spreadsheet, select the time and value columns, and insert an **X Y (Scatter)** chart.
+Be sure to use this chart type, not a Line chart which won't use the timestamps from the data.

-In the left plot below, there is a long frame around 0.5s, but an incorrect dt is being used and a discontinuity appears in the plot as a step.
+Once plotted, visually inspect the graph for any non-smooth looking behaviour.
+As an example that may not be an obvious jitter problem at first, in the left plot below, there is a long frame around 0.5s, but an incorrect dt is being used and a discontinuity appears in the plot as a step.
 The right hand side shows the correct result - the trajectory is continuous and smooth despite the long frame.

 ![PlotData](https://raw.githubusercontent.com/huwb/jitternator/master/img/plot_data.png)

+If there are multiple things moving together (such as a vehicle and a camera), make sure they both are smooth like the good graph above, and that they both take the jump across the long frame together at the same time.

 ## Update Analysis

 A good way to build a picture of a game update is to put breakpoints in all the update functions for major parts of the engine, as well as a breakpoint in the highest level game loop, and check the order in which updates get called.
-Some good suggestions for things to breakpoint include physics update, normal actor update, camera update, blueprint update, animation system update, etc.
+Some good suggestions for things to breakpoint include physics update, normal actor update, camera update, blueprint update, animation system update, etc (when learning a codebase I like to step through all of he codebase and generated an indented bullet list of all the major update steps in the order they happen).

-Write down each major component of the update in order in a list (left hand side of diagram below).
+To analyse the flow of data during the update, write down each major component of the update in order in a list (left hand side of diagram below).
 Next to the list draw two vertical lines, one for the start frame time, one for the end frame time.
 Draw left-to-right arrows which depicts how each component updates (gray below).
 Now draw arrows (red) for all dependencies - when one component reads data from another.

 ![UpdateAnalysisBad](https://raw.githubusercontent.com/huwb/jitternator/master/img/update_analysis_bad.png)